ActuallyHappening/COMP1100/documents/meetings.md

   - Reconvene on teams @11:00 Monday 11 on teams for 1 hour to discuss results and put in report

 # Week 3 Meeting:

+## Agenda
+- Reconvene and discuss interviews conducted
+- Form report for submission

 Length: Is one longer than the other on average?